-Check that trailer air lines and connectors are sealed, in good condition and not leaking.

-Check fittings out of trailer.

-Check that glad hands are locked in place and free of damage.

-Check that trailer electrical plug is firmly seated and locked in place.
+- Check that trailer air lines and connectors are sealed, in good condition and not leaking. - ✓ Check fittings out of trailer. - ✓ Check all connections from truck and trailer. - ✓ Check that glad hands are locked in place and free of damage. - Check that trailer electrical plug is firmly seated and locked in place.